Moonbeam69/CICDDemo/README.md

 1. After a Push or Pull Request into master, CICD_Main_Pipeline.yml is executed.
 This workflow takes a build through three test levels to a fictional production environment
 3. CICD_Main_Pipeline.yml performs the following steps:
    - Setup: JDK 19 (OpenJDK temurin|zulu distribution) is deployed to the runner (self-hosted).
 THe latest version of the this script:
-     - Checks if the correct version of JDK is already installed and it is, proceeds to build
+     - Checks if the correct version of JDK is already installed and if it is, proceeds to build
      - If not, the cache is checked and if present downloaded from there
-     - If not, then is retrived from a prebuilt image provided by Github.
+     - If not, then is retrived from a prebuilt image provided by GitHub.
      - Note I am not convinced this logic is required as the JDK will not change much over the lifespan of a single project but it is included as POC
    - Build: Maven builds the project and runs tests.
-Moven must be installed on all Runners beforehand.
+Maven must be installed on all Runners beforehand.
    - Tests are Junit tests with and without Playwright running on local or Browserstack browsers
    - Docker: Docker creates a new Docker image from the project Dockerfile, copies and executes the mainClass from project Jar (no test execution)
    - My workflow yml uses various strategies to test on OS, browsers and platforms.
 OS and browsers are configured via the strategy syntax and platfoms via Maven profiles
    - Test Reporting.
 By default, Junit provides limited test reporting capability.
-Certainly, for client projects in regulated markets more transparency is warrented.
-The additiona of customer reporting classes (DisplayNameReporter.class) or reporting frameworks, e.g. Allure, improve this greatly.
+Certainly, for client projects in regulated markets more transparency is necessary.
+The addition of customer reporting classes (DisplayNameReporter.class) or reporting frameworks, e.g. Allure, improve this greatly.

 #Note: